False Freedoms And Freedom Indeed +

 You will hear words like “liberty” and “freedom” bandied about.
 But these words more times than not are sorely misunderstood in this age.
 They imply something that is impossible, which is that man can be free.
 But man is not free.
 Life itself binds us.
 So we are left to choose one set of freedoms over others, all of them coming with their own set of snares and constraints.

 Kris Kristofferson penned the now famous words, “Freedom’s just another word for nothing left to lose” some years ago, and yes, the freedom he was referring to is a kind of freedom.
-Having nothing to lose, nothing to claim as your own, nobody to love, or to love you, or no material possessions that can be used as leverage to control you does provide for a sort of freedom.
+Having nothing to lose, nothing to claim as your own, nobody to love, or to love you, or no material possessions that can be used as leverage against you does provide for a sort of freedom.
 A homeless panhandler, for example, might have that kind of freedom.
-What can anyone do to him?
-But he’s not free to go home, or to know the joy of providing for a family, just to name a couple of the things he’s not free to do.
+Since he has nothing to loose, no one can threaten to take anything away if he doesn’t abide in some kind of restraint?
+Yet, in many ways he’s not free.
+He’s not free to go home, or to know the joy of providing for a family, for example.

 For some hedonism is liberty.
-Our bodies want to sleep, be comfortable, and most of all to experience pleasure.
+Our bodies want to sleep, be fed, be comfortable, and most of all to experience pleasure.
 But to run after these things without constraint is self destructive.
 Our bodies, or as the Bible puts it, our flesh, is by its nature self destructive.
 It can never be satisfied.
 It can never get enough of what it craves constantly.
-At some point our bodies want to sedate themselves with drugs and alcohol, to take away the pain brought on by self destruction, which causes even more self destruction.
+At some point our bodies want to sedate themselves with drugs and alcohol to take away the pain brought on by self-destruction, which causes even more self-destruction.
 It’s a downward spiral.
 Yes, there is a freedom in casting off all restraint, but in the end it leads to death.

 For others still, lots of money is freedom.
 They cast off the restraint of slothfulness that the body attempts to impose, and they work really hard in hopes of great reward.
 They are then free to have nice things.
 But they are not free to be satisfied with those nice things, or to stay home from work.

-There are so many freedoms that we can go chasing after.
-But in the end there is no freedom.
+There are a lot of freedoms that we can chase after, but in the end there is no real freedom.
 In the end we will live out what Solomon called, “vanity of vanities”.

 “Vanity of vanities, says the Preacher,